The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel between Innsbruck, Austria and Munich, Germany by train is: Partially open.
+Travel between Innsbruck, Austria and Munich, Germany by train is: Unrestricted.

-International entry status: Entry is partially open for citizens and permanent residents of Austria
+International entry status: Entry is unrestricted for citizens and permanent residents of Austria

 Conditions of entry:

-The information above was last checked on 8/3/21.
-Remember to review the latest COVID-19 travel safety regulations for your train to Munich from Innsbruck as this information can change.
+The information above was last checked on 10/4/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Innsbruck to Munich before traveling.

-The restriction level for your return train to Innsbruck, Austria from Munich is: Partially open.
+The current restriction level for your return trip by train from Munich to Innsbruck is: Unrestricted

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/4/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Innsbruck from Munich closer to your date of departure here here.
+Last checked on 10/3/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Innsbruck from Munich here.

-There are a few train stations in Innsbruck to start your route from including Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Allerheiligenhöfe Bahnhof.
-In Munich you have a few train station options to choose from for your arrival including München Hbf, München Hackerbrücke and München Marienplatz.
+When taking a train from Innsbruck, you have a couple of train stations you can depart from including Innsbruck Hbf, Innsbruck Westbahnhof and Innsbruck, Allerheiligenhöfe Bahnhof.
+When you arrive in Munich, your train can arrive in train stations including München Hbf, München Hackerbrücke and München Marienplatz.

-Omio customers traveling this route depart most frequently from Innsbruck Hbf and arrive in München Hbf.
+Omio customers traveling this route book their trains from Innsbruck Hbf to München Hbf.